-The claims section of this third version of the patent ignore many of the metrics listed in the claims of the first version, and listed in the description section of both.
+The claims section of this third version of the patent ignores many of the metrics listed in the claims of the first version and listed in the description section of both.
 The Nation and Computerworld are reporting 10 year old news, by reporting upon what was originally filed by Google in 2003.

 The role of the traditional news agency has changed significantly since then in how Google ranks news articles.
 It may not be completely dead, but it’s much more likely that an online news source that breaks a story will stand a chance of ranking ahead of an agency with large print circulation stats, news bureaus, and large staffs of reporters.

 If you want to learn more about the differences between the patents, find someone who knows how to read a patent.